rust-lang/rust-wiki-backup/Note-development-roadmap.md

 One way or another (there are at least 2, maybe 3 ways in discussion) we will be enforcing that only one implementation of an interface (or trait) exists per type, and removing the relationship between `impl` selection and imported symbols altogether.
 This may happen by a per-crate static check during compile time, or it may happen by construction (making it impossible to declare implementations outside traits).

-### Destructors change to an iface
+### Destructors change to a trait

-Currently we have a full "language level" construct for a value-with-a-destructor: a `drop` block inside a class.
+([#3061](https://github.com/mozilla/rust/issues/3061)) Currently we have a full "language level" construct for a value-with-a-destructor: a `drop` block inside a class.
 This is still more machinery than strictly necessary, and we wish to transition to merely interpreting the presence of a distinguished interface (`intrinsic::drop`) as indicative of a value having a destructor.
 All the same kind-related rules will apply, this is just a matter of removing surface machinery from the language.

 ## Memory model changes